 Yes, the MAKERKAR carries a lasercutter.
 The educational ambition is more elevated than the fostering of creativity with the simpeler carts one can see in many American library makerspaces.

 The laser itself will be in the top compartment of the cart.
 All existing and announced desktop lasers are under one meter in length and will fit: the FullSpectrum 5Gen, Glowforge, MUSE, Dremel LC40, but also diodelasers like the MrBeam II and Emblaser 2.

 The MAKERKAR can be envisaged as a mobile version of the Maakplaats021 makerspaces of the OBA Public Library of Amsterdam.

 As the cart is aimed for indoor use, there is space for an air filter.
 The prototype carries a FullSpectrum on the top shelf and a Canyson air filter underneath.
 Plus a watercooler and the air assist compressor.

-If you do not have a filter, you can exhaust to the outside with a tube as usual.
+If you do not want a filter, you can exhaust to the outside with a tube as usual.

-Under the lower shelf there is space for a Ultimaker2Go 3D-printers and the Cameo3 vinylcutter.
+Under the lower shelf there is space for one or two Ultimaker2Go 3D-printers and the Cameo3 vinylcutter.